 - Lay representative groups representing parents and families such as TinyLife, SANDS and dedicated user representative groups such as the Erb’s Palsy Group

 - Strategic Planning and Performance Group, Department of Health, Public Health Agency, Health and Social Care Trusts, and Professional Bodies

-The Parental Engagement Group leads the process of engagement and participation with neonatal families as a key strategic network group .
+The Family Integrated Care Group (previously Parental Engagement Group) leads the process of engagement and participation with neonatal families as a key strategic network group .
 The group feeds into and reviews the Neonatal Network plans to build on the partnership between staff and families and to support the continued use of the Regional Discharge Questionnaire service improvement tool which provides a feedback mechanism for staff and families.
 The group strives to ensure issues that affect families are addressed through the neonatal work plan and relevant network.
-To find out more about the 2016/17 parental survey report ‘Parents’ Experiences of Neonatal Care: A 3-year Journey’ click here.

-The Parental Engagement Group is the Network driver in embedding a co-production approach to delivering quality neonatal care.
+The Family integrated Care Group is the Network driver in embedding a co-production approach to delivering quality neonatal care.
 Members have been pivotal in developing and improving resources for parents, families and carers including the following information leaflets: